FAQs

 What can (and can't) the UDC regulate?

 The UDC doesn't control everything.
-Key aspects of UDC-based regulations include zoning (which regulates things like building height, shape and size, transitions, parking requirements, and land uses), the subdivision of land, the building permitting process, and certain aspects of the public realm, like new sidewalks.
+Key aspects of UDC-based regulations include zoning (which regulates things like building height, shape and size, transitions, parking requirements, and land uses), processes such as the subdivision of land, elements of the building permitting process, and certain aspects of the public realm, like new sidewalks.

 The UDC does not set City policy, nor does it control tax revenues or City expenditures.
 The UDC also does not regulate things in the Building Code (like fire safety standards and insulation requirements), transportation planning, or items governed by state and federal law (such as protected wetlands or certain utility standards).
 The UDC cannot force a person to sell or redevelop their property, and it cannot simply require a developer to build affordable housing (per Montana Code Annotated Sec.
 76-2-302).